Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test/analysis-tools.md

 abstract: "Android analysis tools to detect accessibility problems"
 ---

-# Application scan : analysis tools
+# Android - Application scan : analysis tools

 Analysis tools complement the first approach, in order to detect other accessibility problems, such as those related to the size of the buttons, color contrasts...